 Packing Glands for Instrumentation Leads

 Conestoga USA, Inc. designs and fabricates packing glands (wire feed-throughs) for the power transmission industry.
 These fittings are used to provide a fluid-tight means of bringing instrumentation wires out of large gear boxes, turbine housings or other pressurized machinery.
 Because they are often used in inaccessible locations the gland must be leak proof.
-Conestoga offers glands made of various materials and wire configurations.
-On demand, Conestoga can produce glands at reasonable cost for special applications.
+Conestoga offers glands in many sizes, and made with various wire configurations to suit multiple applications.

 The following catalog pages show the current selection of our standard glands.
-Space does not allow the presentation of the numerous modifications to these standard designs which have been made to satisfy individual customer requirements.
-If the glands described on these pages are not suitable for your needs, please contact the factory to discuss your application.
+Space does not allow the presentation of the numerous modifications to these standard designs which have been made to satisfy individual customer requests.
+If the glands described on these pages are not suitable for your needs, please contact us to discuss your requirements.

 Use of Conestoga USA Packing Glands

 The Gland Cap and Cartridge Assembly (Insert, Grommet, Follower and Screw) are removed from the gland assembly and the Gland Body is threaded into the machine housing.
 The instrumentation leads coming from the machine housing are then fed through the Gland Body, the Insert, the Grommet, the Follower and the Cap.

 If necessary, the Cartridge Assembly is broken down for ease of wire installation but care should be taken that the leads make a straight passage through the gland, ie: the insert, grommet and follower holes which the wire passes must be concentric or the gland will not assemble properly.
 The Assembly Screw helps to maintain hole alignment during assembly and the screw head may be gripped with pliers in order to remove the Cartridge Assembly from the Gland Body.